 To do so you will have to provide your date of birth and a copy of their signature.

 You have to be registered to vote before applying for a postal or proxy vote.
-If you are not registered then do so now.
+If you are not registered, then you need to register now .

 Anyone who is on the electoral register can apply for a postal vote.

 You can have your ballot paper delivered to your registered address or, provided you can supply us with a reason, an alternative address.

 Download the postal vote application form

 You can also appoint someone to vote on your behalf.
 This is known as a proxy vote.

 If you choose to vote by proxy for a particular election you are required to give a reason, eg illness, disability, employment, attendance on a course etc.

 If you choose to vote by proxy for all elections you will need to give a reason and get someone to support your application.

 The people who are qualified to support your application appear under part 6a of the application form.